sigkill-uw/dcm/README.md

 therein, in millseconds. `static_rehash_timeout` is defined analagously for changes to the static directory; changes to the layout operate off the same timer as changes to the pages.

+`index_page`: String, no default.
+Optionally specifies the page handler to be invoked when the URL `/` is requested.